-- Practice social distancing – avoid get togethers with friends and family, and unnecessary trips to public places
+- Practice social distancing – avoid all in-person get togethers with friends and family, and unnecessary trips to public places

 - Cover your cough or sneeze with a tissue, throw the tissue in the trash and wash your hands.

-- Disinfect high-touch surfaces and objects in the household common areas (i.e. tables, doorknobs, light switches, remotes).
+- Disinfect high-touch surfaces and objects in the house (i.e. tables, doorknobs, light switches, remotes).

 - For more information about disinfection methods and products: https://www.cdc.gov/coronavirus/2019ncov/community/home/cleaning-disinfection.html